- Want to Know More About Saltillo Tile Flooring?

 Not only is Saltillo tile flooring durable and beautiful… it’s affordable, too!

-Plus, you can get it shipped anywhere in the world.
-But there are a few things to know about buying Saltillo tile flooring, which saves $$$ in the long run.
+Plus, you can have it shipped anywhere in the world.
+But there are a few things to know about buying Saltillo tile flooring, which can save you money in the long run.

 First, order enough overage.
 Order at least 15% overage for most standard project spaces to allow for waste, cuts, and borders.
 If purchasing a decorative shape tile, consider 20% overage because there are more cuts in decorative shapes vs. squares and rectangles.
 Order 30% overage for large format sizes to allow for more waste and some tile selection since these sizes have more natural imperfections.